 Changing how the law is practiced and how lawyers are regulated.

 Boost Your Endorphins.
-According to the Anxiety and Depression Association of America (ADAA), more than two-thirds of people say they experience stress or anxiety on a daily basis, but only 14% of people regularly exercise to cope with it.
+According to the Anxiety and Depression Association of America (ADAA), more than two-thirds of people say they experience stress or anxiety daily, but only 14% of people regularly exercise to cope with it.
 Aside from the obvious physical benefits of working out, the ADAA even notes that exercise is “vital for maintaining mental fitness.”
 Due to the endorphins and other neurotransmitters involved in exercise, hitting the gym, your yoga mat, or even the stairs can relax you.
 It can even improve your relationships - a 2017 study from the Journal of Applied Psychology even found that people who get adequate exercise are less likely to bring their work stress “home with them.”
 Here, study participants who exercised the most were less likely to take their stress out on their loved ones.

 Read for Fun.
 This is not a drill!
 Turns out, reading for fun came out as the number one way to cut down on stress.
 A study by Mindlab International at the University of Sussex found that it cut stress by 68% - in just six minutes of reading.
 Essentially, this may work to alleviate stress because reading completely occupies the human mind and pulls you away from external stresses, resulting in the ease of tension on the heart and other muscles.
 So put down the legal work on your commute, evenings, or weekends, and pick up some fiction.